authzforce/server/upgrader/src/README.md

     </xsl:when>
     ```

-3. Run the following command (only `new.data.dir` and `old.data.dir` properties are mandatory; `pdp.max.var.ref.depth` is required only if you want to set a specific maximum for VariableReference depth in XACML Policies, default is 10; `pdp.max.policy.ref.depth` is required only if you want to set a specific maximum for policy reference depth in XACML policies, default is 10; `pdp.request.filter` is required only if you want to enable support for the Multiple Decision Profile scheme based on repeated attribute categories, other schemes of this profile are not supported):

-    *NB: `pdp.max.var.ref.depth`, `pdp.max.policy.ref.depth` and `pdp.request.filter` are optional.
-Remove them from the command to use default settings.*
+1. Run the following command:

-    *WARNING 1: for each domain, the following command will replace the old domain property 'name' with the new 'externalId' property (the value is copied from one to the other during the upgrade).*
+    *WARNING 1: by default, for each domain, the following command will convert the old domain property 'name' to the new 'externalId' property (the value is copied from one to the other during the upgrade).* **Make each old domain 'name' is UNIQUE.** *Indeed, each 'externalId' MUST BE UNIQUE after the upgrade.
+If this is not the case, either fix it or skip this conversion by adding the following argument: `-Dignore.domain.name=true`.
+In this case, the 'externalId' will not be set by the upgrader tool.
+This is not an issue for new AuthZForce versions since 'externalId' values are optional.
+You may set them later with the API if you need to.*

     *WARNING 2: the following command will replace all standard XACML identifiers planned for deprecation in Appendix A.4 of XACML 3.0 Core specification with the new XACML 3.0 identifiers.*

-    *WARNING 3: if you don't use `sudo`, make sure you are executing the command as a user with read-write permissions on `new.install.dir`.
+    *WARNING 3: if you don't use `sudo`, make sure you are executing the command as a user with read-write permissions on `new.install.dir`.*

     ```shell
-    $ sudo ant -Dold.install.dir=/path/to/old/opt/authzforce-4.2.0 \
+    $ sudo ant -Dold.version=4.2.0 \
+      -Dold.install.dir=/path/to/old/opt/authzforce-4.2.0 \
       -Dnew.install.dir=/path/to/new/opt/authzforce-ce-server \
     ```

-    Another example with extra options `pdp.max.var.ref.depth`, `pdp.max.policy.ref.depth` and `pdp.request.filter`:
+    Another example with extra argument `ignore.domain.name` to skip domain name-to-externalId conversion:

     ```shell
-    $ sudo ant -Dold.install.dir=/path/to/old/opt/authzforce-4.2.0 \
+    $ sudo ant -Dold.version=4.2.0 \
+      -Dold.install.dir=/path/to/old/opt/authzforce-4.2.0 \
       -Dnew.install.dir=/path/to/new/opt/authzforce-ce-server \
-      -Dpdp.max.var.ref.depth=10 \
-      -Dpdp.max.policy.ref.depth=10 \
-      -Dpdp.request.filter=urn:ow2:authzforce:xacml:request-filter:multiple:repeated-attribute-categories-lax
+      -Dignore.domain.name=true
     ```

 1. Set the permissions properly on the new data: